salabs/Epimetheus/CONTRIBUTING.md

 *   Bug reports and patch reviews

 Patches can be submitted as pull requests, but if you don't file an issue, it may be ignored.
 Please file an issue to suggest changes.

+## Coding style
+Epimetheus project uses [EditorConfig](https://editorconfig.org/) to manage the coding style.
+See the [.editorconfig](/.editorconfig) file for settings.